abdoulayeYATERA/bash_navigator/README.md

               source /path/to/bash_navigator.sh

-       Restart your shell, cd around to build up the db.
+       Restart your shell (zsh/bash), cd around to build up the db.

    Configuration:
               IMPORTANT!
-These  settings  should  go  in  .bashrc/.zshrc BEFORE the line added above.
+These  settings  should  go  in  .bashrc/.zshrc BEFORE the above source command.

               Set $_BASH_NAV_HIST_DB_FOLDER change the navigation database folder (default /tmp/bash_navigator).
               Set $_BASH_NAV_HIST_DB_MAX_SIZE change the number of paths to save in the navigation history (default 100).